Fractional conformal Laplacians and fractional Yamabe problems: Uniformly degenerate elliptic equations

 \section{Uniformly degenerate elliptic equations}

-The point of view of considering the fractional powers of the Laplacian as Dirichlet-to-Neumann operators in Proposition \ref{new-defining-function} allows to relate the properties of non-local operators to those of uniformly degenerate elliptic equations in one more dimension.
+Considering the fractional powers of the Laplacian as Dirichlet-to-Neumann operators in Proposition \ref{new-defining-function} allows to relate the properties of non-local operators to those of uniformly degenerate elliptic equations in one more dimension.
 The same strategy has been used, for instance, in the recent work of Cabr\'e-Sire \cite{Cabre-Sire:I}.

 Fix $\gamma\in(0,1)$.
 Let $y=\rho^*$ be the special defining function given in Proposition \ref{new-defining-function} and set $\bar g^*=y^2 g^+$.
 We are concerned with the uniformly degenerate elliptic equation \be \left\{ \right.\ee For our purpose we will concentrate on the local behaviors of the solutions to \eqref{degenerate} near the boundary.
 First, we write our equation in local coordinates near a fixed boundary point $(p_0,0)$.
 More precisely, for some $R>0$, we set \bee \eee In local coordinates on $\Gamma_R^0$ the metric $\hat h$ is of the form $\abs{dx}^2 (1+O(\abs{x}^2))$, where $x(p_0)=0$.
 Consider the matrix